New York State Department of Health: Facility regulation

 The commissioner is the executive enforcement authority over Article 28 healthcare facilities—conducting inspections, determining Medicaid necessity/appropriateness, administering patient-rights and public reporting systems, promulgating specified regulations, and imposing penalties and other compliance actions.
-Subject to the commissioner's approval, the Public Health and Health Planning Council (PHHPC) is a quasi-legislative authority that adopts and amends the State Sanitary Code, promulgates Article 28 regulations establishing operating-certificate standards, reporting and accounting systems, hospital classification and cost-finding methodologies, reimbursement and rate-setting frameworks, and penalty systems for residential health care facilities, and also exercises authority over the certificate of need process.
+Subject to the commissioner's approval, the Public Health and Health Planning Council (PHHPC) is a quasi-legislative and quasi-judicial authority that adopts and amends the State Sanitary Code, promulgates Article 28 regulations establishing operating-certificate standards, reporting and accounting systems, hospital classification and cost-finding methodologies, reimbursement and rate-setting frameworks, and penalty systems for residential health care facilities, and also exercises authority over the certificate of need process.

 The certificate of need (CON) process is a regulatory mechanism used to oversee the establishment, construction, renovation, and major equipment acquisition of healthcare facilities.
 The CON process aims to control health care costs and prevent duplicative services by ensuring new investments meet a community need.
 New York's CON requirements are among the most extensive in the nation, covering all six major categories of health services: hospital beds, non-hospital beds, medical equipment, new facilities, new services, and even emergency medical transport, and New York is unique in applying CON laws to dentists' offices.

 The Bellevue Hospital atrium.
 NYC Health + Hospitals is the largest safety-net hospital system in the US.

 The department enforces nurse staffing transparency and planning by requiring Article 28 hospitals and nursing homes to disclose unit-level staffing and nursing-sensitive outcome metrics on request, while general hospitals must maintain nurse-led clinical-staffing committees that annually file and implement unit- and shift-specific staffing plans, incorporating acuity, skill-mix and service-specific minimums (e.g., ICU/CCU, OR, perinatal, burn, PICU, transplant), including a 1:2 RN-to-patient minimum in ICU/critical care.